ChaseDurand/Pool-Pi/docs/SETUP.md

 <img width="535" alt="Pins on Aqualogic board" src="./media/wiring_1.jpg">

 Connect the DC-DC converter to the ground and 11V pins on the Aqualogic and adjust the converter output to 5V.
 Make the connections as shown below.
-Read enable (RE) is innacurately labeled and is actually ~RE.
+On my RS485 adapter, read enable (RE) is innacurately labeled and is actually ~RE.
 The Raspberry Pi Zero W doesn't include a fuse on the micro USB PWR IN, which is directly tied to all 5V pins.
 If a different Raspberry Pi model that contains a fused power input is used, then power should be supplied through the USB port instead of a 5V pin.

 <img width="535" alt="Pins on Aqualogic board" src="./media/wiring_2.png">